DinMo

 • Support for your favorite tools: The efficacy and versatility of a reverse ETL tool are largely dependent on the range of destinations it can integrate and interact with.
 When selecting a tool, it's important to consider not only your immediate needs but also potential future requirements.
 A specific destination may only be available from a single provider (e.g. Batch).

-• Robust syncs: Data synchronization is arguably the most crucial aspect of a reverse ETL tool.
+• Robust syncs: Data synchronisation is arguably the most crucial aspect of a reverse ETL tool.
 It should be not only fast but also reliable.
-It's essential to choose a reverse ETL provider that uses an efficient approach to data synchronization, such as only syncing data that has been changed or updated.
+It's essential to choose a provider that uses an efficient approach to data synchronisation, such as only syncing data that has been changed or updated.
 This approach results in substantial time and cost savings.

 • Ease of use: Reverse ETL tools are designed to streamline and simplify data management tasks, especially for business teams.
 Therefore, they should be user-friendly and accessible.
 Look for features like no-code functionalities, intuitive user interfaces, and straightforward data mapping processes that don't require advanced technical knowledge (of APIs for instance).